rdkcentral/aamp/test/utests/ReadMe.md

 It may be desired to use the real implementation of an external class, rather than the mock; which can be done in CMakeLists.txt.
 Also if some tests are best implemented using a mock, and others using the real implementation then it should be possible to create multiple executables configured as such.

 For guidance on creating GoogleTest please see [GoogleTest User's Guide](https://google.github.io/googletest/).

+### Running debugger

+gdb can be run on an individual test via: cd build/tests/SomeTest gdb ...